JaKooLit/Arch-Hyprland/README.md

 </details>

 ### 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧
 - This Repo does not contain Hyprland Dots or configs!
 Dotfiles can be checked here [`Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots) .
-During installation, if you opt to copy installation, it will be downloaded from that centralized repo.
+During installation, if you opt to copy pre-configured dots, it will be downloaded from that centralized repo.
 - Hyprland-Dots use are constantly evolving / improving. you can check CHANGELOGS here [`Hyprland-Dots-Changelogs`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Changelogs)
 - Since the Hyprland-Dots are evolving, some of the screenshots maybe old
 - the wallpaper offered to be downloaded towards the end is from this [`REPO`](https://github.com/JaKooLit/Wallpaper-Bank)